This post may contain affiliate links. Please read our disclosure policy.

 Servings 8 servings

-Instant Pot Corned Beef and Cabbage with potatoes, carrots, and stout beer is a flavorful dinner recipe perfect for St. Patrick's Day.
+Instant Pot Corned Beef and Cabbage with potatoes, carrots, and Guinness stout beer is a flavorful complete dinner recipe that cooks up in no time and is perfect for St. Patrick's Day.

 Ingredients

-• 3 pound corned beef marinated uncured round flat roast, Trader Joe's recommended
+• 3 pounds corned beef marinated uncured round flat roast, Trader Joe's recommended

 • 4 cups beef broth